-For the Goldman Sachs Duurzaam Aandelen Fonds (NL), we believe the most fundamental risk is not knowing or fully understanding the idiosyncratic business risk of each company that we own in the portfolio.
-The Goldman Sachs Sustainable Equity team manages this risk through in-depth fundamental research.
+For Goldman Sachs Europe Equity Fund (NL), we believe the most Fundamental risk is not knowing or fully understanding the idiosyncratic business risk of each company that we own in the portfolio.
+The Goldman Sachs Europe Equity team manages this risk through in-depth Fundamental research.
 The process begins with thorough analysis of financial statements and public filings with additional scrutiny applied to footnotes and possible red flags.
 Research analysts visit companies, meet with management and engage in probing discussions of the company's operations, financial performance, and business strategy.

-Over the past few years, managing non-stock specific risk has become more important than ever.
+Over the past few years, non-stock specific risk has become more impactful than ever before.
 Portfolio risk is monitored through various lenses, exposing stock specific and non-stock specific components, thus complementing more traditional risk breakdowns at the sector, industry and stock level.
 The combination of these two elements fosters a more granular and robust discussion of portfolio risk with the goal of further emphasising our stock views in the portfolio.
+The end goal is a better risk-reward profile: higher stock-specific returns with less risk.